 Clear Surface Debris and Litter

-In addition to gutters, remove any debris or litter from exterior surfaces like roofs and driveways before rain.
-Sweep up fallen leaves, twigs and litter to prevent them from entering gutters or storm drains.
+In addition to gutters, remove debris or litter from exterior surfaces like roofs and driveways before rain.
+Sweep fallen leaves, twigs and litter to prevent them from entering gutters or storm drains.

 Check around drains and culverts for accumulated waste and clear it out.
-Taking 10 minutes for a perimeter sweep removes potential blocked stormwater drains.
+A 10-minute perimeter sweep removes potential blocked stormwater drains.
 Less material entering drains means less risk of clogs forming to disrupt the flow.
 Keeping surfaces clear in this way offers protection.

 Keep Drain Grates Unobstructed

-Stormwater drain grates need to remain clear to allow maximum intake during heavy rainfall.
-Check around grates for weed growth, leaves or trash buildup that could cover openings.
+Stormwater drain grates must remain clear to allow maximum intake during heavy rainfall.
+Check around grates for weed growth, leaves or trash build-up that could cover openings.

 Maintain Natural Flow Paths

-Only obstruct or alter flow patterns after consulting local flood planning requirements first.
+Obstruct or alter flow patterns only after consulting local flood planning requirements.
 A well-maintained stormwater drainage layout helps rainfall exit smoothly instead of pooling in unwanted areas.

 Deep Clean your Drains